Nothing Phone (1)

 Comparison, online available, Very Long, Date: 07/13/2023

-Source: Stuff TV English EN→zh-CN
+Source: Stuff TV EN→zh-CN

 It would be all too easy to write Phone 1’s transparent design and glyph lighting off as a gimmick, but there’s a truly capable handset lurking underneath.
 The screen and cameras punch above their weight, the materials and build quality give it the feel of a more expensive device, and Nothing clearly has big plans for its minimal take on Android – even if they haven’t been entirely realised at launch.
 We’re also big fans of anyone doing things differently in a market stuffed with increasingly samey handsets.
 The rival Xiaomi 12 Lite has near-identical underlying hardware and isn’t nearly as interesting to look at or use.
 Battery life was originally a weak point (although software improvements have boosted efficiency a little since launch), and those with a need for speed will find faster performance elsewhere.
 Google, Samsung and Apple also retain the edge on camera image quality – but it’s closer than you’d expect given Nothing’s newbie status.